 Heat the olive oil in a large pot over medium-high heat.

-Sear the lamb leg on all sides until golden brown (about 10 minutes).
+Sear the lamb leg well on all sides until it turns golden brown (about 10 minutes).

-Add the chopped onion and garlic, cook until soft and translucent.
+Add the chopped onion and garlic, cook until they are soft and translucent.

 2. Add spices and broth:

-Add cinnamon, cardamom, cloves, whole black pepper, turmeric, and nutmeg.
+Add cinnamon, cardamom, cloves, peppercorns, turmeric, and nutmeg.

-Pour in the beef broth and adjust with salt.
+Pour in the beef broth and adjust the salt.

-Cover and cook on low heat for about 1 hour, until the meat is tender.
+Cover and let cook on low heat for about 1 hour, until the meat is tender.

 3. Prepare the rice: